 The Send marker trait indicates that ownership of values of the type implementing Send can be transferred between threads.
 Almost every Rust type is Send, but there are some exceptions, including Rc<T>: this cannot be Send because if you cloned an Rc<T> value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
 For this reason, Rc<T> is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

 Therefore, Rust’s type system and trait bounds ensure that you can never accidentally send an Rc<T> value across threads unsafely.
-When we tried to do this in Listing 16-14, we got the error the trait Send is not implemented for Rc<Mutex<i32>>.
+When we tried to do this in Listing 16-14, we got the error the trait `Send` is not implemented for `Rc<Mutex<i32>>`.
 When we switched to Arc<T>, which is Send, the code compiled.

 Any type composed entirely of Send types is automatically marked as Send as well.
 Almost all primitive types are Send, aside from raw pointers, which we’ll discuss in Chapter 19.